afosdick/ecen5813/git-assignment/README.md

   }
   ```

-2) Change directories into the students_spr2017 folder and add a file with the same name as the file you put in the above code.
+2) Change directories into the students_<semester><year> folder and add a file with the same name as the file you put in the above code.
         ```
         $ cd ./students
         $ touch indentikey_username.json